-What’s the best way to stop your team from maximizing their potential in the new year?
+What’s the best way to stop your team from maximizing their potential?
 By unintentionally impeding progress.
 It’s time to ask yourself — have you turned into a bottleneck?

 It’s all too easy to become a hindrance for progress, and little things that make it challenging for your team to move quickly add up to one big stop sign.
 Luckily there are a few ways to identify whether or not you’re the problem.
 Here are three signs that indicate you are a bottleneck – and what you can do to get out of your team’s way.

 Find a successful leader and you’ll find someone who has mastered the art of delegation.
 Yet with ever-rising expectations (and still the same number of hours in each day), why is it such a challenge for some to evenly disperse the load?

 “Most people will tell you they are too busy to delegate – that it’s more efficient for them to just do it themselves,” says Carol Walker, the president of Prepared to Lead, a consulting firm that focuses on developing young leaders.
 Walker suggests evaluating your hours in the workplace compared to the rest of your teams’ as one way to identify if you may have a problem delegating.
 Do you find yourself working longer and longer hours, and feeling increasingly indispensable?
 At the same time, is your team not quite as energized and still easily accomplishing their work within their regular nine to five?
 If so, it’s time to reconsider your workload and share responsibility.

 Make the time to identify what is holding you back from delegating.
 Are you concerned about losing visibility into every workstream?
 Are there skills you need to develop within your team?
 Use this awareness to build out an action plan.